 CERTUM makes efforts to secure the highest level of its services.
-If a subscriber or a relying party is not satisfied with the services, they may request certificate revocation and fee refund only if CERTUM does not fulfill its obligations and duties specified in the present Certification Practice Statement.
+If a subscriber or a relying party is not satisfied with the services, they may request certificate revocation and fee refund only if CERTUM does not fulfill its obligations and duties specified in the contract or this document.